Stay Updated

 By observing Chinese New Year as a holiday, whether special or regular, the Philippines encourages the preservation of these rich traditions while allowing communities to celebrate unity, gratitude, and hope for a prosperous year.

-Whether Chinese New Year 2026 is officially declared a regular holiday or a special holiday, Light of Love Events Place will be open and ready to host your celebrations.
-Our elegant venues provide the perfect setting for Chinese New Year gatherings, family reunions, corporate celebrations, and cultural events.
+Whether Chinese New Year 2026 is officially declared a regular holiday or a special holiday, Light of Love Events Place will be closed on February 17, 2026, in observance of the occasion.

 For more information, you can reach us at: